pilgrimstack/workshop-301/2.prod/readme.md

 # Exercise

 This exercise will be very short.
-We'll just switch the app module source from local folder to a versionned repository.
+We'll just switch the app module source from local folder to a versioned repository.
 The goal is to illustrate how to work with an "Infrastructure as Code".
 Here you, or one your team member, tested and identified a version of your module as stable and production ready.
 This version has been pushed into a git repository.
 To use it in production, you just have to target it with the right version in the source module.

 ## main.tf